langer-nice/pain-tracker/notes.md

+# remove commannd
+Remove the section ... from the form and the data table.

 # AI Prompt to start the project
 Create a Pain Tracking html page.
 Which has the following components :
 The application is in French